What is AI Compliance and Why You Should Care [Updated 2026]

 1. EU AI Act

-- Enforcing risk-based routing — ensuring that sensitive workloads run only on approved or in-region models.
+- Enforcing risk-based routing to ensure sensitive workloads are processed only by approved or region-specific models.

-- Maintaining end-to-end audit logs that document every model interaction for regulatory review.
+- Maintaining end-to-end audit logs for every AI interaction to support regulatory reviews.

 2. NIST AI Risk Management Framework (AI RMF)

-- Providing centralized observability for all model metrics — latency, cost, drift, and fairness.
+- Providing centralized observability for latency, cost, model performance, drift, and usage metrics.

-- Integrating with continuous monitoring pipelines for real-time anomaly detection and risk alerts.
+- Integrating with continuous monitoring pipelines for anomaly detection and automated policy enforcement.

 3. ISO/IEC 42001:2023 (AI Management Systems)